gator3000/masthon/docs/md/Examples.md

 # 0. Get started
 #loopedfunctions #CLI #scheduling
 This example allow you to understand how to set cyclic actions, commands and sheduled functions.
-It use the client method [[docs/md/Client.py|Client.py]]
+It use the client method [[Client py]]
 ```py
 """
 First example !